-This is a graduate course designed primarily for ICAR Masters/Ph.D. students.
+This is a graduate course designed primarily for S-CAR Masters/Ph.D. students.
 Students should have already taken, or currently be enrolled in, CONF 501 or 801 prior to enrollment.

-This course will examine the social worlds that emerge in the aftermath of violent conflict, paying special attention to issues of structural inequality, memory, narrative, gender, cultural practice, and identity.
-It will critically evaluate theories and practices of transitional justice, including retributive justice, reparations, truth-telling, reconciliation, memorialization and psychosocial repair; consider the forms of social change and governance that emerge out of post-conflict humanitarian practice; and explore the dynamic frictions that take place when globalizing models for post-conflict psychosocial and community repair engage with local realities.
-The focus in the course is international in scope, stressing the importance of attending to the translations (and mistranslations) that occur when post-conflict interventions are put into practice in settings often very different from the ones that mark their origins.
+This course will examine the social worlds that emerge in the aftermath of violent conflict, paying special attention to issues of structural inequality, memory, narrative, gender, trauma, culture and identity.
+Together we will critically evaluate theories and practices of transitional justice, including retributive justice, reparations, truth-telling, reconciliation, memorialization and psychosocial repair.
+We will consider the forms of social change and governance that emerge out of post-conflict humanitarian practice, and explore the dynamic frictions that take place when globalizing models for post-conflict psychosocial and community repair engage with local realities.
+The focus in the course is international in scope, stressing the importance of attending to the translations (and mistranslations) that occur when post-conflict interventions are put into practice in diverse cultural and political settings.
 By the end of the semester, students should be familiar with broad themes in the transitional justice literature, and have honed a critical sensibility allowing them to think creatively about culturally and politically appropriate post-conflict programming.

 This course is not a lecture course.
-Rather, it is an intensive graduate seminar designed to promote collaborative, critical dialogue.
+Rather, it is an intensive graduate seminar designed to promote collaborative dialogue.
 Participants are expected to arrive in class having thoroughly read and reflected on the week's readings, prepared to actively engage in discussion.
 Over the course of the semester, each student will be responsible for facilitating one hour of class time.